-Since joining Words With Friends I have worked on and implemented a wide variety of features from leaderboards to physical board game companion mini-apps across web, iPhone, iPad, Android Tablet and Android Phone.
+Since joining Words With Friends I have worked on and implemented a wide variety of features from leaderboards to physical board game companion mini-apps, as well as product-defining design to maintain the game's status as the #1 Mobile Word Game.

-In September 2013 we were given the opportunity to lead the product design process in order to improve the user experience.
+September 2013 We were given the opportunity to lead the product design process in order to improve the user experience.
 Working closely with engineering and product management, we were able to restore our App Store and Play Store ratings to their former glory of 4.5 stars across all SKUs.

 The 5.0 release of Words With Friends for iPad introduced landscape orientation and modern navigation patterns.